 Bamboozled by a Comma: The Second Circuit's Misdiagnosis of Ambiguity in American International Group, Inc. v.
 Bank of America Corp.

 Kenneth A. Adams

 In its opinion in American International Group, Inc. v.
-Bank of America Corp.,1 the United States Court of Appeals for the Second Circuit invoked the principle of construction that if in a sentence a series of nouns, noun phrases, or clauses is followed by a modifier and the modifier is preceded by a comma, the modifier applies to the entire series, not just the final element in the series.
+Bank of America Corp., the United States Court of Appeals for the Second Circuit invoked the principle of construction that if in a sentence a series of nouns, noun phrases, or clauses is followed by a modifier and the modifier is preceded by a comma, the modifier applies to the entire series, not just the final element in the series.

-But as the opinion inadvertently demonstrates, that principle of construction has no foundation in English usage; as such, it should be rejected.
-The opinion also serves as a reminder that judges cannot be counted on to understand how ambiguity operates; courts should permit expertwitness testimony on ambiguity.
+But as the opinion inadvertently demonstrates, that principle of construction is inconsistent with English usage and should be rejected.
+The opinion also serves as a reminder that judges cannot be counted on to understand how ambiguity operates; courts should permit expert-witness testimony on ambiguity.